 22 “My people are foolish and do not know me,” says the Lord.
 “They are stupid children who have no understanding.
 They are clever enough at doing wrong, but they have no idea how to do right!”
 (Jeremiah 4:22 – TLB)

-The people of Jeremiah’s times had effectively become “idiots” – deniers of the one true God.
-They had sown to the wind and now they were reaping the whirlwind.
-But here’s the troubling part, this rejection of God and His ways is happening in our time too – right now – all over the world.
-If you don’t believe me, just look with discernment at modern politics, entertainment and popular culture.
-They are swarming with idiots – fools who do not know God.
-And even those who profess to “believe in God” often act like “stupid children who have no understanding. …no idea how to do right!”
-Decades of ignoring God has accelerated our societal downward spiral.
-As human acts of wickedness, deception and defiance accumulate, the truth is hidden or distorted.
+The people of Jeremiah’s times had effectively become “idiots” (as defined by the scriptures).
+They had spent years sowing to the wind and now they were reaping the whirlwind (Hos.
+8:7).
+But here’s the troubling part, this rejection of God and His ways is happening – right now – all over the world.
+Don’t believe it?
+Just look with discernment at modern politics, entertainment and popular culture.
+They are swarming with idiots – fools who do not truly know (acknowledge, or recognize) the Creator.
+And even those who profess to believe in a “Higher Power” often act like “stupid children who have no understanding… no idea how to do right!”
+Decades of ignoring Divine Providence has accelerated our societal downward spiral.
+When human acts of wickedness, deception and defiance accumulate, real truth is hidden or distorted.

 “I’m all in favor of the democratic principle that one idiot is as good as one genius, but I draw the line when someone takes the next step and concludes that two idiots are better than one genius.” – Leo Szilard, Nuclear Physicist (1898-1964)

-Even so, whenever sincere men and women open their eyes and begin a search for meaning, they can find the truth.
-It is imprinted on every human soul and each atom of creation reflects the reality of its Creator.
-Hence, no human being has a legitimate excuse for denying God.
+In spite of this societal blindness, whenever sincere men and women open their eyes and look around they can find God.
+There is a Divine imprint on every human soul.
+I call it spiritual DNA.
+Every atom of creation reflects the reality of its Creator.
+Hence, no one has a legitimate excuse for denying God.
 The New Testament Apostolic writer Paul expressed it this way,

 18 But God shows his anger from heaven against all wicked, evil men who push the truth away from themselves.
 19 For the truth about God is known to them instinctively; God has put this knowledge in their hearts.
 20 Since earliest times men have seen the earth and sky and all God made, and have known of his existence and great eternal power.
 So they will have no excuse when they stand before God at Judgment Day.
 21 Yes, they knew about him all right, but they wouldn’t admit it or worship him or even thank him for all his daily care.
 And after a while they began to think up silly ideas of what God was like and what he wanted them to do.
 The result was that their foolish minds became dark and confused.
 22 Claiming themselves to be wise without God, they became utter fools (idiots) instead.
 (Romans 1:18-22 – TLB)